Top 15 Signs of Steroid-Use (Science-Based)

 Note: There are other drugs and medications that can elevate systolic blood pressure, causing similar flushing, such as pre-workout supplements or stimulant-based fat burners.

 2. Sudden Changes in Body Composition

-If someone has suddenly blown up and gained 30lbs of muscle mass in the last few weeks, this is indicative of steroid use (particularly the use of bulking compounds).
+If someone has suddenly blown up and gained 30 pounds of muscle mass in the last few weeks, this is indicative of steroid use (particularly the use of bulking compounds).

-If someone has built large amounts of muscle, whilst simultaneously getting leaner, this also indicates anabolic assistance.
+If someone has built large amounts of muscle while simultaneously getting leaner, this also indicates anabolic assistance.